 6. Eating Too Many Nuts

 One of the common mistakes people make is to overeat nuts.
 You may experience weight stalling or even weight gain not because nuts will kick you out of ketosis but because they are calorie-dense and easy to overeat.
-100 grams of macadamia nuts have over 700 kcal and over 70 grams of fat which is half of the energy intake for most people trying to lose weight.
+100 grams of macadamia nuts have over 700 kcal and over 70 grams of fat, which is half of the energy requirement for most people trying to lose weight.

 This doesn't mean you have to exclude nuts altogether.
-Nuts are particularly high in insoluble fibre which has zero effect on blood sugar.
+Nuts are particularly high in insoluble fibre, which has zero effect on blood sugar.
 That's just one of the reasons why you shouldn't worry about their relatively high total carb count.